 Even better than being able to see your home’s energy usage data, is to use it to your advantage.

 Green Button Connect My Data is a new capability that allows utility customers to automate the secure transfer of their energy usage data to authorized third parties, based on affirmative (opt-in) customer consent and control.

 What’s so great about the Green Button Connect program?

-How do I download my Green Button data?
+How do I access my home's energy and download my Green Button data?